 Your ability to listen to your loved one is just as important as how you talk to him or her.
 When it’s your loved one’s turn to speak, make sure to allow more than an average amount of time to respond.
 In some cases, this pause may seem awkward or overly long, but it’s likely not.
 Giving your loved one enough time to form an answer and speak can help you check on his or her understanding and needs.

-When they’re looking for reliable dementia home care, Lemon Grove families can trust Coast Care Partners to provide high-quality at-home care for their senior loved ones who are managing the challenges of cognitive decline.
+When they’re looking for reliable dementia home care, San Diego families can trust Coast Care Partners to provide high-quality at-home care for their senior loved ones who are managing the challenges of cognitive decline.
 If you need professional home care for your loved one, we’re just a phone call away.
 Reach out to us today at 619-354-2544.